 Court) ruled that in a number of cases the box 3 tax in its current set-up contradicts the European Convention on Human Rights (ECHR).
 The tax must be in line with the actual yield obtained.
 The result is a lack of clarity about the effects of the ruling for the box 3 tax as now included in the law.
-For the years 2017 to 2020 a compensation system has been introduced based on a new calculation method that will be included in the law from 2023.
-This new calculation method takes the actual level of savings, other investments and debts as a basis.
+As of 2023 the law contains a new calculation method that takes into account the actual level of savings, other investments and debts as a basis.
 A fixed return is, however, still calculated for each asset category.
 Under the new method the outcome should therefore be more in line with the actual return.
 This is a transitional arrangement that will apply until 2026.
-The intention is that from 2026 tax will only be levied on the actual return achieved.
+The intention is that from 2027 tax will only be levied on the actual return achieved.